michaelb/auto-ytdl/README.md

 # Features

 - Auto-download of all new music from a simple command (music-only download, best quality available, no conversion by default)
-- Add/remove/list all your favorite music providers (not tested on anything other than youtube channels)
+- Add/remove/list all your favorite music providers; mainly tested on youtube channels, but should work on playlist, and other video platforms
 - Clean tags, so e.g. the displayed artist name does _not_ look like "Nirvana (lyrics) [Music video] official" but just "Nirvana"
 - Filter by tags so only 'true' and unique songs (according to config) end up in your library
 - Ignore the filter if you really want that weird video